More Great Content:

 Written by Sharon Parry

-Updated: April 15, 2023
+Updated: October 23, 2023

-Share this post on:
+Share on:

-This vid would be hilarious if it wasn’t quite so scary.
+This video would be hilarious if it wasn’t quite so scary.
 You can hear the exact moment when the occupants of this boat realize that a huge shark has joined them on their trip.
 They still try to sound excited but you can also sense the fear onboard!
 Luckily, this huge animal chooses to swim on by without causing them too many problems.
 But is it really a great white?

 Great White Shark Teeth